gitpancake/eden.printify/README.md

 ✅ **Smart**: AI can find best products automatically
 ✅ **Simple**: Just 3 commands for full integration
 ✅ **Reliable**: Handles errors gracefully

-## For Gene

-See [EDEN_INTEGRATION_GUIDE.md](EDEN_INTEGRATION_GUIDE.md) for detailed integration instructions.

-The system is designed to be plug-and-play for Eden's AI platform.